bekk/bekk-christmas/post/functional/functors-what-are-they.md

 Does not that look a bit easier to use? 😄

 There is a lot more to be said about functors but I hope this was a good intro.
-If you want to explore it more I recommend you to take a look at [Functors, Applicatives, And Monads In Pictures](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html) which has greate illustrations.
+If you want to explore it more I recommend you to take a look at [Functors, Applicatives, And Monads In Pictures](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html) which has great illustrations.